StorytellerCZ/UMF/user_guide_src/source/libraries/image_lib.rst

 Text Preferences
 ----------------

-This table shown the preferences that are available for the text type of watermarking.
+This table shows the preferences that are available for the text type of watermarking.

 ======================= =================== =================== ==========================================================================